keithsharp/VacuumTest/README.md

 ![VacuumTest App Completion Tab](images/Completions.png "VacuumTest App Completion Tab")

 You can mark challenges as complete and these will then show up in the completions tab.
 Completions can be deleted by swiping left.
 The app uses a second SwiftData database to store the completions, linking these to the corresponding challenge by UUID.
 Stopping and restarting the app should show the same list of challenges and completions.

+The advantage of using a separate database for the user generated completions is that when you ship a new version of the app you don't have to worry about overwriting user data, though you would still have to handle migrations if you changed the models used for the user data ([`CompletionRecord`](https://github.com/keithsharp/VacuumTest/blob/main/VacuumTest/CompletionRecord.swift) in this example).
+The disadvantage of this approach is that you have to maintain the link between the UUID of a challenge and the UUID of the challenge that is stored in the `CompletionRecord`.

 # Copyright and license
 Copyright 2024, Keith Sharp &lt;[kms@passback.co.uk](mailto:kms@passback.co.uk)&gt;.